In collaboration with

 Cohort member

 A multidisciplinary artist from Cameroon and member of the Sliberium group, he combines poetry, music and photography to tell the story of the urban realities of the diaspora.
-His work explores identity, transformation and collective memory through a variety of media.
+Tristan Sendji, a Montreal-based Canadian of Cameroonian origin better known as Sendji, is one of the founding members of Sliberium.
+First a multidisciplinary artist, then a Sliberian, his practice blends poetry, music and photography.

 Dive into the musical universe of SLIBERIUM (Sendji & Prince)